 Also, alongside adult consumption, the legislation implements a social and economic equity program to propel those license applicants who were disproportionately impacted by cannabis prohibition.
 This applies to “marijuana producers, distributors, retailers, and other actors in the cannabis market,” according to the official government website.
 The state plans to award 50% of licenses to these applicants, with service-disabled veterans and distressed farmers included in these groups, too.
 The law will also automatically expunge prior cannabis offenses that would be seen as legal actions today, freeing countless New Yorkers’ criminal records.

-Since the news is just a few weeks old, we don’t yet have all of the details surrounding applications for retail stores.
+The CCB is working quickly to establish requirements, however, we don’t yet have all of the details surrounding applications for retail stores.
 The Office of Cannabis Management (OCM), installed when New York’s medical marijuana program was passed in 2014, will announce specifics over time.
 However, there are some things we do know about opening a retail location.
 So if that’s your next move, read on to learn how to open a dispensary in New York.

 Currently, the application fees for cannabis businesses have not been clearly defined.
 As the OCM establishes regulations for the adult-consumption program, these details will be announced.